ton-community/ton-docs/docs/participate/staking-incentives.md

 At the moment of writing (April 6 2023), total reward pool per round is ~40'000 Toncoin and average reward per validator is ~120 Toncoin (maximal difference in weight and thus in reward is ~3).

+Given 5 billion Toncoins of total supply that gives inflation rate of about 0.3-0.6% annually.
+This number, however is not constant and may deviate depending on network condition.
+Eventually it will tend to deflation after Deflation mechanism activation and growth of network utilization.

 ## Negative incentives

 Generally there are two types of validator misbehaving: idle and malicious, both are and prohibited may be fined.